aifimmunology/repro-vrd-tea-seq/README.md

-# Reproducible analysis of T cell VRd treatment TEA-seq data
+# Reproducible analysis of T cell VRd treatment TEA-seq

 This repository houses Jupyter Notebooks that are used for reproducible analysis of T cells treated with bortezomib, lenalidomide, or dexamethasone and profiled using the trimodal single-cell assay TEA-seq.